12 Things Every Groom Should Know Before His Wedding Night

 But before we jump in a caveat:

-I am about to share general guidelines: couples are different, and what works for one person might not work for the other.
+I am about to share general ideas: couples are different, and what works for one person might not work for the other.

 The best wedding night tips for grooms for the man who wants to be love-savvy, on his first night of marriage.
 12 important keys